-1.1 To seek the views of Policy Scrutiny Committee on the progress and success of the City Councils Community Centre key holding system which was launched at all the City Councils Community Centres on the 4th July 2016.
+1.1 To seek the views of Policy Scrutiny Committee on the progress and success of the City Council's community centre key holding system which was launched at all the City Council's community centres on the 4th July 2016.

-1.2 On the 28th March 2017 the Policy Scrutiny Committee were presented with a report on the impact of the Key holding system and asked for a further update in 9 months' time.
+1.2 On the 28th March and 28th November 2017 the Policy Scrutiny Committee were presented with reports on the impact of the Key holding system.
+Officers were asked for a further update in two years' time (2019).